gsnaveen/Data-Conversations/emailTemplates/datamodel.md

 Hi Team,

-I am trying to get a better understanding of {Application}.
+I am trying to get a better understanding of {Domain}{Application}.
 Can you please help me with the following details.

 Data Modal : Which includs
                 Entities
                 Relationships
                 Grain
                 Data types
+                Sample values
+                Null/not Null counts
                 Type of entitiy
                         Dimesnion
                         Fact